dechamps/kmlpipe/README.md

 kmlpipe is a framework to retrieve, aggregate, join, and otherwise process data about geographic places.
-It was originally designed to rank London real estate property listings according to specific criteria, but the core of the framework is designed be reusable for a wide variety of use cases.
+It was originally designed to rank London real estate property listings according to specific criteria, but the core of the framework is designed to be reusable for a wide variety of use cases.

 In some ways kmlpipe can be considered to be a [Geographic Information System][].
 Its interface is probably quite different